parmes/parmes/solfec/theory/joints.rst

 Fixed point
 -----------

-Joint corresponding to the :ref:`FIX_POINT` command is realized by defining
+Joint corresponding to the :ref:`FIX_POINT <solfec-command-FIX_POINT>` command is realized by defining

 .. math::